JuliaDataCubes/PyramidScheme.jl/README.md

 It uses DiskArrayEngine.jl as the computational backend.
 The pyramids can then be used to interactively explore the data.

+The long term aim of PyramidScheme.jl is to enable computing based on the layers of the pyramid to enable a more interactive exploration of computations based of pyramided datasets.

 ## Usage